Hippie: Art and fashion

 Leading proponents of the 1960s Psychedelic Art movement were San Francisco poster artists such as Rick Griffin, Victor Moscoso, Bonnie MacLean, Stanley Mouse and Alton Kelley, and Wes Wilson.
-Their psychedelic-rock concert posters were inspired by Art Nouveau, Victoriana, Dada, and Pop Art.
+Their psychedelic-rock concert posters were inspired by Art Nouveau, Victoriana, Dada, and pop art.
 Posters for concerts in the Fillmore West, a concert auditorium in San Francisco, popular with hippie audiences, were among the most notable of the time.
 Richly saturated colors in glaring contrast, elaborately ornate lettering, strongly symmetrical composition, collage elements, rubber-like distortions, and bizarre iconography are all hallmarks of the San Francisco psychedelic poster art style.
 The style flourished from roughly the years 1966 until 1972.
 Their work was immediately influential to album cover art, and indeed all of the aforementioned artists also created album covers.

 Psychedelic light shows were a new art form developed for rock concerts.
 Using oil and dye in an emulsion that was set between large convex lenses upon overhead projectors, the light-show artists created bubbling liquid visuals that pulsed in rhythm to the music.
 This was mixed with slide shows and film loops to create an improvisational motion picture art form, and to give visual representation to the improvisational jams of the rock bands and create a completely "trippy" atmosphere for the audience.

-The Brotherhood of Light were responsible for many of the light shows in San Francisco psychedelic rock concerts.
+The Brotherhood of Light, Glenn McKay’s Headlights and Bill Ham were responsible for many of the light shows in San Francisco psychedelic rock concerts.

 Out of the psychedelic counterculture there also arose a new genre of comic books: underground comix.
 Zap Comix was among the original underground comics, and featured the work of Robert Crumb, S. Clay Wilson, Victor Moscoso, Rick Griffin, and Robert Williams among others.
 Underground comix were ribald and intensely satirical, and seemed to pursue weirdness for the sake of weirdness.
 Gilbert Shelton created perhaps the most enduring of underground cartoon characters, The Fabulous Furry Freak Brothers, whose drugged-out exploits held a mirror up to the hippie lifestyle of the 1960s.